GriebeGerman Occupational name for a butcher or fat dealer from Middle High German griebegriube "rendered bacon pieces crackling".

 HelberGerman Occupational name for a thresher, from Middle High German helwe 'chaff' + the agent suffix -er; alternatively, it could be a habitational name from a place called Helba near Meiningen.

-HelblingGerman Meaning "half penny" or a cheap /stingy man Know surname in Germany andSwitzerland.
+HelblingGerman (Swiss) Meaning "half penny" or a cheap /stingy man Know surname in Germany andSwitzerland.
 Helblings were French Huguenot

 HeldGerman, Jewish, Dutch Means "hero" in German, ultimately derived from Middle High German helt.
 This name was bestowed upon a person either in its literal meaning or else in an ironic sense.